PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/5-retrieve-subscription/README.md

 ---
-title:  Retrieve your customer subscription
+title: Retrieve customer's subscription
 ---

 [[toc]]

-# Retrieve your customer subscription
+# Retrieve customer's subscription

 In case you want to have a specific display when your customer already has a subscription or you handle the plan selection by yourself, you need to know if the customer already has a subscription.
 You can achieve this with our PHP library [`module-lib-billing`](https://packagist.org/packages/prestashopcorp/module-lib-billing).